All members of staff have a responsibility for the pastoral care of other members of the school community.

-The Heads of Lower and Middle School and the Head of Sixth Form are responsible for maintaining an overview of the pastoral welfare of pupils in their respective year groups by:
+Head of House and the Head of Sixth Form are responsible for maintaining an overview of the pastoral welfare of pupils in their respective year groups by:

 - keeping personal records of pupils and ensuring that they are updated regularly

 - working with and advising form tutors when appropriate